patrickgil/The-Keyboard-Catalogue/_pages/designers.md

 categories: keyboards
 permalink: /designers/
 has_children: true
+nav_order: 3
 ---
 # Designers
 <hr>
 This is an ever growing list of Keyboard Designers.
+Help is appreciated!

 If you would like to add a designer, please open an issue on [Github](https://github.com/patrickgil/The-Keyboard-Catalogue/issues).

 <!---
 <details open markdown="block">